hellogreg/pstv/pstv.md

 - Update it to share the same visual branding language as the current generation of Sony products (PS4, Bravia TVs, PlayStation mobile app, etc.).
 - Reframe the PSTV as something other than just a Vita on a bigger screen.

-Before we get to the homescreen, I'd like to discuss what the PSTV is -- or, maybe more importantly, what it isn't.
+Before we get to specifics on the homescreen, I'd like to discuss what the PSTV is -- or, maybe more importantly, what it isn't.
 Its internals are basically those of a Vita.
 But a device is not the sum of its component parts.
 A device is defined by how it’s used.

 When the iPad was announced, it was ridiculed as just a big iPhone or iPod touch.
 Technically, that was true.
 Its internals were about the same, it shared the same OS, and it ran the same apps.
 But we now know that calling it a big iPhone was wrong.
 The iPad was something different, because a tablet is used differently from a phone.